Battle of Hyderabad: Prelude

 The British East India company became involved in the region of Sindh (in what is modern day Pakistan), under the authority of Lord Ellenborough.
-In 1809, The Amirs of Sindh signed a treaty of "friendship" with the British, who established a local representative in the city of Hyderabad.
-With this arrival of British influence within the region, the Amirs of the Sindh lessened their internal struggles and turned instead to face this foreign presence.
+In 1809, the Amirs of Sindh signed a treaty of "friendship" with the British, who established a local representative in the city of Hyderabad.
+With this arrival of British influence within the region, the Amirs of Sindh lessened their internal struggles and turned instead to face this foreign presence.

 In 1838, the British representative had the Amirs sign a political residency treaty, allowing a British residency in the city of Hyderabad, which paved the way for further British involvement in the area.
-This same treaty also stipulated that the British would assist in negotiating the differences held between the rulers of the Sindh and those of the Punjab.
+This same treaty also stipulated that the British would assist in negotiating the differences between the rulers of Sindh and those of the Punjab.
 Soon after, this would be taken a step further in the signing of a treaty pushed by the British that if needed British troops would be stationed permanently in the Sindh region for ‘the protection of the Amirs’.
 The Amirs however would have to pay for a British resident in Hyderabad, who would negotiate all relations between the British and the Amirs.

-The British maintained various policies among the different Amirs, so as to please each individual and divide them by dealing with them separately.
+The British maintained various policies for the different Amirs, so as to please each individual and divide them by dealing with them separately.
 Captain James Outram was initially in charge of these dealings, and he made significant progress with the Amirs, who began confiding in him.
 As a result, Outram was able to attain power over the Amirs’ foreign policy as well as to station his troops in the province.

 Tensions began to rise when the British, who were involved in the politics in Afghanistan at the time, started interfering in the internal affairs of the Amirs as well as asking them for land which the British desired.
-The British were supporting Shah Shujah Durrani to take the throne in Afghanistan.
-The Amirs, however, resented this proposal, which added to their discontentment with the British occupations.
+The British were supporting Shah Shujah Durrani's claims to the throne in Afghanistan.
+The Amirs, however, resented this proposal, which added to their discontent with the British occupation.
 The Amirs refused to aid Shah Shujah in Afghanistan and, siding more with the Shah of Persia, angered the British.

-These relations took a turn for the worse when allegations were made of the Amirs communicating with the Shah of Persia, a rival of Shah Shujah and the British.
-It was after this incident that the British made it clear to the Amirs of the Sindh that any further cooperation with any people other than the British would lead to their destruction and their loss of rule in the Sindh.
-The distrust between the British and the Amirs of the Sindh continued to worsen, as both sides grew more and more suspicious of each other.
+These relations took a turn for the worse when allegations were made that the Amirs were communicating with the Shah of Persia, a rival of Shah Shujah and the British.
+It was after this incident that the British made it clear to the Amirs of the Sindh that any further cooperation with any people other than the British would lead to their destruction and their loss of rule in Sindh.

+The distrust between the British and the Amirs of Sindh continued to worsen, as both sides grew more and more suspicious of each other.
 Both sides continued on, feigning normality while both were aware of the other's mistrust.
 As a result of their distrust, the British began to keep a close eye on Noor Mohammed Khan, one of the most prominent Amirs, at his residence in Hyderabad.